Skip to content

 Field Type Description

-sql string SQL query returning time + value columns
+sql string SQL query returning X + Y columns (plus optional color)

 name string Query name (used for WASM table registration)